justinkkgoh/Computer-Vision-1-Project/README.md

 Since our investigation revolves around assessing the potential superiority of ViT, SWIN, BERT, RoBERTa, and image-preprocessing over ResNet-50 and Universal Sentence Encoder, we'll be using the baseline of Kundu et al. of 56.1\% top-1 accuracy on the BookCover30 dataset for training and validation.
 This dataset provided by Iwana et al. \cite{judge} consists of of 57,000 labeled book cover images split equally across 30 classes.

-## Folder and file Organization
-We have organized our folders based on the approaches we were applying for genre classification image-based, text-based and multimodal.
-Instructions to run the code for each approach is contained with each folder.